 Finally, highlight those options in the negotiation process.

-After selecting an EHR, purchase analyst services to provide recommendations based the unique needs of your practice or clinic.
+After selecting an EHR, purchase analyst services to provide recommendations based on the unique needs of your practice or clinic.
 Software design recommendations can keep staff members working at the top of their licensure and help to reduce physician burnout.
 The money spent in this stage will save your organization two-to-three times the cost of making corrections in the future.

 An EHR is an ever-evolving tool.
 It’s risky to think the EHR vendor will keep your system up to the specifications you need without keeping an eye on your needs.
 Assign a team member to constantly review reports and work with the vendor or an outside EHR consultant to ensure your clinic doesn’t fall behind.